 Elections ACT collects and holds personal information for the purpose of carrying out its functions and activities.
-In some cases, Elections ACT may use or disclose personal information for a purpose other than that for which it was collected, but we will not give your personal information to other government agencies, private sector organisations, or anyone else unless you consent or one of the following exceptions applies:
+In some cases, Elections ACT may use or disclose personal information for a purpose other than that for which it was collected.
+However, Elections ACT will not give your personal information to other government agencies, private sector organisations or anyone else, unless you consent or one of the following exceptions applies:

-- you would reasonably expect us to use the information for that other purpose - it is legally required or authorised, such as by the ACT Electoral Act, or court or tribunal order (this includes express statutory provisions, as well as the more general application of the common law and the exercise of the Executive authority of an Australian government) - we reasonably believe that it is necessary to lessen or prevent a serious threat to the life, health or safety of any individual, or to public health or safety - we have reason to suspect that unlawful activity, or misconduct of a serious nature, that relates to our functions or activities has been, is being or may be engaged in and we reasonably believe that it is necessary in order for us to take appropriate action in relation to the matter.
+- you would reasonably expect us to use the information for that other purpose - it is legally required or authorised, such as by the ACT Electoral Act, court or tribunal order (this includes statutory provisions, the exercise of the Executive authority of an Australian government, as well as the more general application of the common law) - we reasonably believe that it is necessary to lessen or prevent a serious threat to the life, health or safety of any individual, or to public health or safety - we have reason to suspect that unlawful activity, or misconduct of a serious nature, that relates to our functions or activities has been, is being or may be engaged in and we reasonably believe that sharing the information is necessary in order for appropriate action to be taken.

-The ACT Electoral Act provides for public inspection of the ACT electoral Roll.
+The ACT Electoral Act provides for public inspection of the ACT electoral roll.

-The ACT Electoral Act provides for lawful disclosure of electoral Roll information to a range of organisations for a prescribed purpose as outlined in the Electoral Act but it also precludes any further use or disclosure of that personal information for other than a permitted purpose.
+The ACT Electoral Act provides for lawful disclosure of electoral roll information to a range of organisations prescribed in law for a purpose also prescribed in law, but it also prevents any further use or disclosure of that personal information for any other reason that the purpose prescribed in law.

-Access to personal information by third parties including requests by authorised representatives of an individual is only permitted when there is a specific authorisation that refers to the particular information in the possession of Elections ACT.
+Access to personal information by third parties, including requests by authorised representatives of an individual, is only permitted when there is a specific authorisation that refers to the particular information held by Elections ACT.

-There is nothing in the ACT Electoral Act that authorises the recipient of a power of attorney to do anything that an elector is required to do merely by virtue of holding that power of attorney.
-Accordingly Elections ACT will not disclose personal information in the absence of a specific authorisation even where a power of attorney has been given.
+There is nothing in the ACT Electoral Act that authorises someone holding a power of attorney for another person, to do anything on behalf of an elector who is required to do something under the ACT, because they hold that power of attorney.
+Accordingly, Elections ACT will not disclose personal information in the absence of a specific authorisation even where a power of attorney has been given.